awais4212/Teacher-Day/README.md

-# Teacher-Day
+🎓 Teacher-Day

-An animated Teacher's Day greeting card for Sir Sharooz featuring a floating design with gradient purple background, bouncing book icon, and confetti effects.
-Includes a heartfelt message of appreciation and an interactive button revealing a special thank you note.
-Fully responsive for mobile devices.
+An animated Teacher’s Day Greeting Card dedicated to Sir Sharooz, featuring a vibrant and heartfelt design.

+✨ Features:

+Smooth floating animation with a gradient purple background

+Bouncing book icon and confetti effects for a celebratory touch

+Heartfelt message of appreciation

+Interactive button revealing a special “Thank You” note

+Fully responsive for all mobile devices

+🪄 A creative digital card made to express gratitude and celebrate the spirit of teaching.